MarinaKaz/iptiQ_Performance_Testing_Exercise/README.md

 *Scenario3: 3_Bol_load_1000VU_1h.
 Due to time limits, the "Replace Order" flow has been changed to "Log Out"*

 *Constant timer was used between transactions to implement pacing in load testing.*

-Candidates are expected to choose the testing tool and the web application.

-*web application: bol.com*

-*testing tool: Jmeter*

 ## Deliverables
 1. CI-ready performance test suite(s) which should be setup and executed as part of a pipeline.